infor-design/enterprise-wc/src/components/ids-render-loop/README.md

 **3.x to 4.x**

-RenderLoop was a new API in v4.x
+- RenderLoop was a new API in v4.x

 **4.x to 5.x**

-The RenderLoop API wasn't exposed publicly in the previous release.
-The API has been modified in this version, but it's largely been simplified.
+- The RenderLoop API is now exposed for public use